 When it comes to getting directions, most people turn to the web for assistance.
 From Google Maps to MapQuest, Yahoo!
 Maps and beyond, there are plenty of options to help you get from point A to point B in as little time as possible.
 The question is which of these online directions services is the best.
 Let’s look at the top contenders to help you pick the best website for driving directions.

 The beauty of Google Maps is its ease of use.
 Type in your current location and your desired destination into Google’s search engine and you will immediately be provided with accurate directions.
 Though Google Maps directions are not always 100 percent correct, they have a remarkably accurate track record.
 Furthermore, Google Maps provides a charted course for the expedition on a digital map to the right of the directions.
-The map provides aerial photos as well as view from the streets one must traverse to reach his selected destination.
+The map provides aerial photos as well as a view from the streets one must traverse to reach his selected destination.
 Google Maps is not limited to the United States.
-This directions service can even help you navigate streets abroad.
+This directions service can even help you navigate the streets abroad.
 The interface is incredibly fluid.
 The map and its markers look fantastic.
 It even lets you compare current traffic levels to predicted traffic levels in the coming hours.

 For all the praise heaped on Google Maps, there are also some negative reviews about this directions provider.
 Some disappointed Google Maps users report the service sends them to closed roads, roads that abruptly end and to other areas they never intended to go.
 Yet this is true of all online directions providers.
 If you are sent far away from your destination due to faulty directions and end up speeding to get back on track, you run the risk of getting a ticket.
 Be sure to enroll in a defensive driving course to mitigate the impact of your speeding ticket.
 Attending a defensive driving course will keep your automobile insurance rates under control, remove points from your driver’s license and help you drive in as safe of a manner as possible.